Skip to content

 What Documents Do I Need for a Mortgage Loan?

 Your lender will ask for your last one to two months of paycheck stubs, the past two years of tax returns, and two months of bank statements.
 There may be additional documentation based on what these documents contain.
-Your lender wants proof of your income and your ability to make the down payment.
+Your lender wants proof of your income and ability to make the down payment.

 What Is the Difference Between Pre-Qualified & Pre-Approved?

 Pre-qualified means the lender has looked at your financial information and determined that if that information is correct, you could potentially be approved for a loan.
-Pre-approved means the lender has run your credit and, if there are no changes, you will most likely be approved for a loan.
+Pre-approved means the lender has run your credit, and if there are no changes, you will most likely be approved for a loan.

 Explanation of terms

-• Interest rate
+Interest rate

-The percentage of the loan amount that the lender charges the borrower for borrowing the money.
+The interest rate is the percentage of the loan amount that the lender charges the borrower for borrowing the money.
 It is expressed as an annual percentage rate (APR) and represents the cost of borrowing the funds.
 The interest rate can be either fixed, meaning it remains constant over the life of the loan, or adjustable, meaning it can change based on market conditions or specific terms outlined in the mortgage agreement.

-• Loan period
+Loan period

 The length of time the borrower has to repay the mortgage in full.
-This period is typically expressed in years, with common loan terms being 15, 20, or 30 years.
+This period is typically expressed in years, with standard loan terms being 15, 20, or 30 years.
 The loan term affects the size of the monthly payments and the total amount of interest paid over the life of the loan.
-Generally, a longer loan term results in lower monthly payments, but a higher total interest cost, while a shorter loan term leads to higher monthly payments and a lower total interest cost.
+Generally, a longer loan term results in lower monthly payments but a higher total interest cost, while a shorter loan term leads to higher monthly payments and a lower total interest cost.

-• Down payment
+Down payment

 An upfront payment made by the borrower when purchasing a home.
 It represents a percentage of the home's total purchase price and serves as the borrower's initial equity stake in the property.
 The down payment reduces the loan amount the borrower needs to finance through the mortgage.
 Generally, a larger down payment results in lower monthly mortgage payments and can help the borrower qualify for more favorable loan terms, such as a lower interest rate.
-Common down payment amounts range from 3.5% to 20% of the home's purchase price, depending on the type of mortgage and the borrower's financial situation.
+Standard down payment amounts range from 3.5% to 20% of the home's purchase price, depending on the type of mortgage and the borrower's financial situation.